-In STEEPS categorization, this is perhaps mainly an Economic/Entrepreneurship, Political/Policy, Science, and Technological counterfactual.
-By 1970, could the world have had its first permanent “Exhibition City”, featuring the latest and the greatest in innovative and futuristic technologies, being tested and integrated into daily life?
+In STEEPS categorization, this seems mainly an Economic/Entrepreneurship, Political/Policy, Science, and Technological counterfactual.
+By 1970, could humanity have had its first permanent “Exhibition City”, featuring the latest and the greatest in innovative and futuristic technologies, being tested and integrated into daily life?
 We very nearly did!

-In October 1966, Walt Disney made an awe-inspiring and visionary 25min film (see below), to introduce the Florida state legislature to his plans for EPCOT, the Experimental Prototype Community of Tomorrow.
+In October 1966, Walt Disney made an awe-inspiring and visionary 25min film (watch it below), to introduce the Florida state legislature to his plans for EPCOT, the Experimental Prototype Community of Tomorrow.
 His WED enterprises had secretly purchased 27,000 acres of swampland in central Florida for a new park, Disney World.
-The heart of Walt’s vision for Disney World was EPCOT, a community where corporate R&D groups and entrepreneurs would live and work, finding new solutions to the world’s most important problems, and a continual showcase of the best of American innovation to global visitors.
+The heart of Walt’s vision for Disney World was EPCOT.
+It was envisioned as both a permanent prototyping community where corporate R&D groups and entrepreneurs would live and work, on a rotating basis, finding and trying new solutions to the world’s most important problems, and an inspirational public showcase of the best of American innovation to global visitors.

 Just two weeks after making this inspiring film, feeling unwell, Walt went to the doctor and was diagnosed with metastatic lung cancer.
 He died on Dec 15th.
 Surprisingly, his doctors didn’t even tell him he had cancer, telling his family instead, which was generally considered the most humane response for untreatable illnesses in that less-enlightened time.
 Roy Disney, Walt’s pragmatic but nonvisionary brother, went on to develop Disney World, but under Roy, EPCOT became just another Disney entertainment attraction, and the master-planned community of Celebration, Florida, both just shadows of what Walt had intended.

 Now imagine instead that Walt’s doctors had told him of his disease, and made it clear how little time he had.
-With foreknowledge, Walt might have decided to spend his last six weeks calling his industry pals to get them to commit to joining EPCOT, for the benefit it would bring to America and the world.
-He also could have had the foresight to appoint a visionary, charismatic second-in-command for EPCOT either years earlier (unlikely, given his personality) or at the very least, just before his death.
-Like any charismatic leader, I’m sure he remembered those few also-visionary folks with business savvy who had the courage to criticize him when it mattered.
+With that personal foresight, Walt might have decided to spend his last six weeks calling his industry pals to get them to commit to joining EPCOT, for the benefit it would bring to America and the world.
+He might also have had the organizational foresight to appoint a visionary, charismatic second-in-command for EPCOT either years earlier (unlikely, given his domineering personality) or more likely, just before his death, as his representative, to counter the conservatism of Roy.
+I’m sure Walt knew others with vision, business savvy, and the courage to criticize him when he needed it.
 Any one of those folks might have been able to make EPCOT emerge.
 Once it existed, I think it would have been a self-perpetuating educational attraction.
 The possible future of American science, tech, business, and society, all in one place?
 Who wouldn’t want to go see that?

 One of the best researched biographies on Walt is Bob Thomas’s Walt Disney: An American Original, 1994.
-Thomas really gets to the heart of this fascinating individual.
+Those who know the Disney family consider this one to be the most accurate portrayal.
 As any good biography of Walt shows, futurism was at the heart of his vision.
 See Christian Moran’s lovely Great Big Beautiful Tomorrow: The Futurism of Walt Disney (2016, 1h41m, free on YouTube) for another great account of Walt’s futurist perspective.

-The Monsanto house was just a warmup for Walt.
-Perhaps his next great futuristic achievement was Progressland, built for General Electric at the 1964 World’s Fair.
+The Monsanto house, and other early futures exhibits inside Disneyland’s Tomorrowland (1955+), were just warmups for Walt.
+The Tomorrowland section of the park opened mostly empty in 1955, due to budget constraints.
+Most of the exhibits then and later were corporate sponsored, something Walt found both valuable and dangerous, as progress takes many forms, and only a few of them are commercial.
+His next great futurism project was Progressland, built for General Electric at the 1964 World’s Fair.
 Progressland was a much vaster vision of a better future for America.
 See this detailed exploration of the exhibit, and this Progressland Newsreel (9 min, YouTube), 1964.
 As its finale, Progressland actually built the first large-scale, real-world demonstration of nuclear fusion, running at regular intervals below an audience in the gallery during the exhhibit.
-I kid you not! (see picture at right for proof :).
+I kid you not! (see picture at right of the exhibit :).
 In the sixty years since, fusion R&D has been very poorly invested in by leading countries.
 But the vision of these 1960’s GE engineers remains solid.
-Harnessing fusion energy is an imminent, very probable and desirable future for humanity, and it may be the greatest energy source we will ever harness, as we discuss in Chapter 2.
+Commercial fusion energy will eventually arrive.
+It may even be the greatest energy source humanity will ever harness, as we discuss in Chapter 7.

-Walt took seriously his responsibility to educate as well as entertain.
-If Walt had lived, or even if he had died, but appointed a visionary leader for this project before his death, America might have gotten Walt’s EPCOT in 1970, as he was intending.
-Now imagine how much better society would be today, if EPCOT had become the world’s first permanent crowdsourced innovation showcase and city, starting sixty years ago with this amazing film!
-Foresight matters!
+Walt took seriously his responsibility to educate and inspire, with visions of progress, as well as to make money and entertain.
+If Walt had lived, or if he had died but appointed a visionary leader for this project before his death, America might have gotten Walt’s EPCOT in 1970, as he was intending.
+Imagine how much better global society might be today, and how much more innovation the world might have seen, if EPCOT had become the world’s first permanent crowdsourced innovation showcase and city, starting sixty years ago with this amazing film!